deminy/customized-runner-for-bref/README.md

 An IO operation could be a REST API call, a database query, a file read/write, etc. In the examples, we use the PHP function `sleep()` to simulate IO operations.

+Before deploying any of the following functions, please run Composer command `composer update --no-dev` first to install PHP packages.

 **`1`.
 Lambda function `demo-1-no-swoole`**

 This one shows how to handle blocking IOs is handled in PHP.